-We study integrality gaps and approximability of three closely related problems on directed graphs with edge lengths.
-Given two specified nodes s and t, two of these problems ask to find an s-t path in the graph visiting all other nodes.
+We study integrality gaps and approximability of three closely related problems on directed graphs with edge lengths that satisfy the triangle inequality.
+Given two specified vertices s and t, two of these problems ask to find an s-t path in the graph visiting all other vertices.
 In the asymmetric traveling salesman path problem (ATSPP), the objective is to minimize the total length of this path.
-In the directed latency problem, the objective is to minimize the sum of the latencies of the nodes, where the latency of a node v is the distance from s to v along the path.
-The third problem that we study is the k-person ATSPP, in which the goal is to find k paths of minimum total cost from a source node s to a sink node t such that every point is on at least one of these paths.
+In the directed latency problem, the objective is to minimize the sum of the latencies of the vertices, where the latency of a vertex v is the distance from s to v along the path.
+The third problem that we study is the k-person ATSPP, in which the goal is to find k paths of minimum total cost from a source vertex s to a sink vertex t such that every vertex is on at least one of these paths.

 All of these problems are NP-hard.
-The best known approximation algorithms for ATSPP had ratio $O(\log n)$ [9, 11] until the very recent result that improves it to $O(\log n/\log \log n)$ [4, 11].
-However, the best known bound on any linear programming relaxation for ATSPP was only $O(\sqrt{n})$ .
-For directed latency, the best previously known approximation algorithm has a guarantee of $O(n^{1/2+\epsilon})$ , for any constant $\epsilon > 0$ [27].
-We present a new algorithm for the ATSPP problem that has an approximation ratio of $O(\log n)$ , but whose analysis also bounds the integrality gap of the standard LP relaxation of ATSPP by the same factor.
+The best known approximation algorithms for ATSPP had ratio $O(\log n)$ [9,11] until the very recent result that improves it to $O(\log n/\log\log n)$ [4,11].
+However, the best known bound on the integrality gap of any linear programming relaxation for ATSPP was only $O(\sqrt{n})$.
+For directed latency, the best previously known approximation algorithm has a guarantee of $O(n^{1/2+\epsilon})$, for any constant $\epsilon > 0$ [28].
+We present a new algorithm for the ATSPP problem that has an approximation ratio of $O(\log n)$, but whose analysis also upper bounds the integrality gap of the standard LP relaxation of ATSPP by the same factor.
 This solves an open problem posed in [9].
 We then pursue a deeper study of this linear program and its variations, which leads to an $O(\log n)$ -approximation for the directed latency problem, a significant improvement over previously-known results.
 Our result for k-person ATSPP is an $O(k^2 \log n)$ approximation that bounds the integrality gap of an LP relaxation by the same factor.
 We are not aware of any previous work on this problem.